 Once a cremation service has taken place a decision needs to be made as to the final resting place for the cremated remains.
 You can download our form After Cremation - Your Instructions to tell us your decision about memorials or the final resting place.
 If you had not made a decision when completing Cremation Instructions, then we will automatically send you an After Cremation - Your Instructions one week after the funeral.

 Application for Burial / Interment

-The Application for Burial / Interment is to be completed to advise our Mintlyn Crematorium office of the requirements for the burial funeral service at our six cemeteries.
+The Application for Burial / Interment is to be completed to advise our Mintlyn Crematorium office of the requirements for the burial funeral service at our five cemeteries.
 This form is normally completed by the Funeral Director acting on behalf of the family.
 But should you wish to arrange a funeral without a Funeral Director, then this form should be completed.

 At the time the death is registered the Registrar will provide a certificate for Burial or Cremation if no Post Mortem is to take place.
 If a Post Mortem takes place the Coroner will issue a certificate for Burial or Cremation.
 This certificate must also be given to us three days before the cremation can take place.

 If you would like to reserve a burial plot in one of our cemeteries for future use, you may do so by downloading the following application form Application for a burial space in reserve.

 If you would like to purchase a grave in one of our cemeteries where there is someone already buried please click on the following link to download the application form Application for purchasing a grave.